People who misuse alcohol are more likely to have bipolar disorder. Among people with bipolar disorder, the impact of drinking is noticeable. About

 In the United States, about

 To receive a diagnosis of bipolar 1 disorder, you must have experienced at least one episode of mania.
 This episode may precede or follow an episode of depression, but isn’t necessary.

 All that’s needed for a diagnosis of bipolar I disorder is the development of a manic episode.
 These episodes may be so severe that they require hospitalization in order to stabilize.

 Bipolar 2 disorder

-You also must have experienced one or more hypomanic episodes lasting for at least four days.
+You also must have experienced one or more hypomanic episodes lasting for at least 4 days.
 Hypomanic episodes are less intense than manic episodes.
 Learn more about the difference.

-In people with bipolar disorder or alcohol use disorder, the chemicals that regulate moods don’t work properly.
-Your environment as a young person can also influence whether you’re likely to develop an alcohol use disorder.
+In people with bipolar disorder or AUD, it’s believed that the chemicals that regulate moods don’t work properly.
+Your environment as a young person can also influence whether you’re likely to develop AUD.

 To diagnose bipolar disorder, your doctor will look at your health profile and discuss any symptoms you may have.
 Your doctor may also conduct a medical exam to rule out the possibility of other underlying conditions.

 To identify AUD, your doctor will ask you a series of questions about your habits and your body’s reactions to drinking.
 They can also categorize AUD as mild, moderate, or severe.